-There is no campus police or security department at the HealthPoint distance site, although a security team contracted by HealthPoint patrols the administration building between 8:00 p.m. and 5:00 a.m.
-While students at the HealthPoint distance site do not have in-person access to ATSU Campus Safety, they should understand ATSU Campus Safety in Kirksville, Missouri, is available to assist 24 hours a day, seven days a week, to receive reports of crimes, emergencies, or suspicious activities.
+There is no campus police or security department at the HealthSource of Ohio distance site, run either by ATSU or by HealthSource of Ohio.
+While students at the HealthSource of Ohio distance site do not have in-person access to ATSU Campus Safety, they should understand ATSU Campus Safety in Kirksville, Missouri, is available to assist 24 hours a day, seven days a week, to receive reports of crimes, emergencies, or suspicious activities.

-For Kirksville, Missouri, Campus Safety, dial 660.349.9513.
+For Kirksville Campus Safety, dial 660.349.9513.